Our Mission

 CBC Radio Buea (FM 101.9) launched in the South West Region

-CBC recognized by the Baptist World Alliance as one of the fastest-growing Baptist Conventions in the world
+Recognized by Baptist World Alliance as one of the fastest-growing Baptist Conventions

-CBC validates new Constitution via referendum; 228,507 members and 1,535 congregations reported to BWA
+CBC validates new Constitution; 228,507 members and 1,535 congregations reported to BWA

 Rev. Dr. Teke John Ekema inducted as 15th chief executive and 2nd Executive President